 Alert!
 Gifts of cash and securities can most often be made at the last minute.
 But IRA administrators generally can’t or won’t make an eleventh-hour direct IRA distribution to the designated charity by the midnight Dec.
 31st deadline.

-Support BBBST just by shopping at Fry's!
-It's easy when you enroll in Fry's Community Rewards!
-Once enrolled, select BBBST (NPO #53383) and each time you shop you will earn rewards for Big Brothers Big Sisters of Southern Arizona, while still receiving Fry’s Rewards for yourself!
+Support us when you shop at Fry's!
+It's easy when you enroll in Fry's Community Rewards (click here).
+Once enrolled, select BBBSSA (NPO #53383) and each time you shop you will earn rewards for Big Brothers Big Sisters of Southern Arizona, while still receiving Fry’s Rewards for yourself!

-Matching gift programs often vary by employer, both in eligibility and in the maximum amount of the gift they will match.
-Some companies will match donations by employees, retirees, board directors and/or spouses.
-Does your employer, your spouse’s employer, or the employer from whom you or your spouse have retired have a matching gift program?
-Find out today by contacting their matching gifts or H.R. department, or contact us and we will inquire on your behalf.
+Matching gift programs vary by employer, both in eligibility and in the amount they will match.
+Some companies match donations by employees, retirees, or their spouses.
+Does your employer, your spouse’s employer, or your former employer (if retired) have a matching gift program?
+Find out today by contacting their matching gifts or H.R. department, or contact us (Sabrina@SOAZBIGS.org) and we will inquire on your behalf.

-Are you a federal or state employee?
-Through the Combined Federal Campaign (#67794) and the Employee Combined Appeal Program (#9728), you can easily designate your donation to BBBST.
+Are you a federal, state or City of Tucson employee?
+Through the Combined Federal Campaign (#67794) and the Employee Combined Appeal Program (#9728), you can easily designate your donation to BBBSSA.
 Use the ID numbers provided in completing the necessary paperwork to designate BBBSSA.
 Questions?
 Please contact our Director of Community Development at Sabrina@SOAZBIGS.org.

 Big Brothers Big Sisters of Southern Arizona will not sell, rent or lease donor information to other organizations.
-BBBST may use donor information in the following ways:
+BBBSSA may use donor information in the following ways

-As part of our donor recognition efforts, BBBST typically does not publicly recognize individual donors by name, but may do so for businesses, philanthropic foundations, other organizations and government entities.
+As part of our donor recognition efforts, BBBSSA typically does not publicly recognize individual donors by name but may do so for businesses, philanthropic foundations, other organizations, and government entities.